-Tennis Australia would like to inform all players, parents and coaches that the tournament structure of the very popular Australian Money Tournaments will be changing as of 1st January 2013.
-Below is a list of the major changes being implemented across Australia.
+Tennis Australia would like to inform all players, parents and coaches of the tournament structure for the very popular Australian Money Tournaments.
+Below is a list of the major changes that have been implemented across Australia.

 There has been an 81% increase in the number of Australian Ranking tournaments between 2007 and 2010.
 The success of this growth has seen the number of tournament entries increase by 59% over this same period.
 However, the overall number of entries in each tournament has declined by 11% and the average number of games per match is hovering around 16 games (i.e. 6-2 6-2 results).

-In 2013, tt will become optional for Australian Money Tournaments in the Silver, Bronze and White categories to implement the main draw & qualifying formats.
+Since 2013, it has been optional for Australian Money Tournaments – Platinum, Gold, Silver and Bronze categories to implement the main draw & qualifying formats.
 These tournaments must choose what main draw and qualifying draw size they wish to operate under when applying for a tournament.
 For example, main draw only or a larger main draw option with a qualifying event (48 or 64-player main draw and 32 qualifying event for example).

 Mandatory online entry and My Tennis membership numbers

 To assist all staff and volunteers to effectively manage their tournaments, it will be mandatory for all players to enter all Australian Ranking events in 2017 via the online entry system (no exceptions).